timfox456/java-fsd-phase2/phase-end-project/README.md

  * Login Form (could be part of the index if you want)
  * Landing Page once user has successfully authenticated (content of this page not important), should have a link or button to "log out" back to index.

 The actual front-end design (html/css) can be very minimalistic and design is unimportant as we have not really learned much about front-end coding.
+You are welcome to any front-end libraries (javascript/css/etc), including bootstrap, jquery, reveal, etc.  Any front-end libraries should be properly licensed and have permission to use (common libraries like jquery or bootstrap are open-source and would not be a problem).

 We also need to have a user table that will be stored in the database using hibernate.